 Improved Mobility and Physical Function

-A 2026 observational study followed older adults participating in community wellness programs in Hiroshima, Japan.
-Researchers compared participants who regularly consumed hydrogen-rich water with those who did not.
+In a 2026 preprint observational study, researchers followed older adults participating in community wellness programs in Japan.
+Participants who regularly consumed hydrogen-rich water were compared with those who did not over a six-month period.

 Potential Effects on Biological Aging

-A six-month clinical study investigated whether daily consumption of hydrogen-rich water could influence biomarkers associated with biological age in adults over 70 years old.
+A small pilot randomized controlled trial (2021) investigated whether daily consumption of hydrogen-rich water could influence biomarkers associated with biological age in adults over 70 years old.

-The study reported improvements in several age-related parameters, suggesting that molecular hydrogen may positively influence biological processes involved in healthy aging.
+The pilot study reported improvements in several age-related parameters, suggesting that molecular hydrogen may positively influence biological processes involved in healthy aging.
+As a pilot trial, the findings are preliminary and intended to inform larger follow-up studies.

 - Reduction of excessive oxidative stress